-The Value of In-Person Training for Women Business Owners
+The Personal Connection: The Value of In-Person Training for Women Business Owners

 Editor’s note: This is the fourth article in a series that takes a closer look at entrepreneurs as part of a wider movement for women’s empowerment.
 We’re following five women participating in the year-long Vital Voices GROW Fellowship as they progress through their training and reflect on the program’s usefulness to their businesses and their leadership development.
 Read other posts in the series here.